IoT Project Implementation: the Benefits and Barriers for Tech Companies

-As it’s been mentioned, today IoT project implementation remains a challenge for most organizations that already have IoT-backed strategies in place.
-However, that doesn’t mean that connected IoT technologies have failed to deliver meaningful results in projects.
+As it’s been mentioned today, IoT project implementation remains a challenge for most organizations that already have IoT-backed strategies in place.
+However, that doesn’t mean connected IoT technologies have failed to deliver meaningful project results.

-According to postscapes.com, a web portal about connected economy trends, technology-oriented projects managed with Big Data, IoT and machine learning (ML) are demonstrating excellent performance and low failure rate thanks to improved operational efficiencies and reduced resource waste.
+According to postscapes.com, a web portal about connected economy trends, technology-oriented projects managed with Big Data, IoT, and machine learning (ML) are demonstrating excellent performance and low failure rates thanks to improved operational efficiencies and reduced resource waste.
 The emerging technologies allow project teams to interact and learn from each other, thanks to AI-powered cognitive tools such as real-time data from sensors.
-It paves the way for re-thinking technology-based project implementation approaches.
+It paves the way for rethinking technology-based project implementation approaches.

-Not surprisingly, more and more IoT adopters begin to implement AI and ML technologies to their project management domains to avoid common issues, such as inefficient processes and tasks, missing equipment or personnel, inability to track project assets locally, regionally or globally.
+Not surprisingly, IoT adopters are increasingly implementing AI and ML technologies in their project management domains to avoid common issues, such as inefficient processes and tasks, missing equipment or personnel, and the inability to track project assets locally, regionally or regionally or globally.

-On the other hand, early IoT adopters are most likely to encounter other project management issues, such as contract overbilling, cost overruns, fines for running over time/budgets.
+On the other hand, early IoT adopters are most likely to encounter other project management issues, such as contract overbilling, cost overruns, and fines for running overtime/budgets.
 Perhaps, an effective solution for all of the problems could likely be finding third-party help in IT consulting agencies that could provide the right expertise and advice for implementing IoT and ML tech projects.

 Engaging third parties

-As longviewiot.com reports, an idea of do-it-yourself (DIY) is dominating among IoT adopters.
-Despite issues regarding IoT project implementation as well as respective solutions to choose, about half of technology companies plan and implement their IoT projects in house.
+As longviewiot.com reports, the idea of do-it-yourself (DIY) dominates among IoT adopters.
+Despite issues regarding IoT project implementation as well as respective solutions to choose from, about half of technology companies plan and implement their IoT projects in-house.
 Only 33% of IoT adopters are ready to delegate technology project management tasks to third-party solution providers and system integrators.